gradliss/changelog-gradle-plugin/README.md

 How to use
 ==========
-Firt u have to install a gradle wrapper with:
+First u have to install a gradle wrapper with:

 ```
 gradle wrapper